Zinfandel (Primitivo)

 North Coast, California

-Flavors: blackberry, black cherry, bramble, vanilla, black pepper
+Flavors: blackberry, black cherry, bramble, vanilla, and black pepper.

 Within the North Coast region, Sonoma is diverse in both soil and climate.
-With long, warm (rarely hot) summer days, and very cool nights, that receive cooling fog and ocean breezes.
-This gives wines freshness from acidity.
+Long, warm (rarely hot) summer days and very cool nights receive cooling fog and ocean breezes, which give wines their freshness from acidity.
 Notable Zinfandel hotspots include Dry Creek, Rockpile, Alexander Valley, and the Russian River Valley.

-Mendocino experiences high temperatures during the day, but it’s cool at night.
-The soils here are rich and well-drained, giving wine tartness, acidity, and red berry notes.
+Mendocino experiences high temperatures during the day but cools at night.
+The rich, well-drained soils give the wine tartness, acidity, and red berry notes.

-Napa Valley has many volcanic soils and these make for rich, tannic, and smoky Zinfandel wines.
+Napa Valley has many volcanic soils, making rich, tannic, and smoky Zinfandel wines.

 Amador-vineyards-sierra-foothills-david-schroeder

-Vineyards at Shake Ridge Ranch in Amador. by David Schroeder
+Vineyards at Shake Ridge Ranch in Amador.
+Photo by David Schroeder.

 Sierra Foothills, California

-Flavors: raspberry, cherry, blackberry, cranberry, sweet baking spice
+Flavors: raspberry, cherry, blackberry, cranberry, and sweet baking spice.

 You can also expect lively acidity because the elevation makes for cool nights (and preserves acidity).